-You will find the option to save patents to a workspace in multiple places of PatSnap.
-For now, we are going focus on the most used one, from the results screen.
+You will find the option to save patents to a Workspace in multiple places within PatSnap.
+For now, we are going to focus on the most used one from the results screen.
 Once you have conducted a search, you will see at the top of your results page the "Save to Workspace" button.
 Keep in mind that the maximum amount of patents you can save per folder is 20,000.
-If your number of results is higher, the button will be grayed out.
+If your number of results is higher, the button will be greyed out.

 After you click on the "Save to Workspace" button, you will be asked to select the folder where the patents will be saved.
-You can choose from existing workspaces and folders, or you can create new ones.
-If you hover your mouse over the workspaces/folders on the list, you will also have the option to rename then or to create sub-folders.
-At the moment of creating a new workspace you can choose to enable alerts, or automatic updates.
+You can choose from existing Workspaces and folders, or you can create new ones.
+If you hover your mouse over the Workspaces/folders on the list, you will also have the option to rename them or to create sub-folders.
+At the moment of creating a new Workspace, you can choose to enable alerts, or automatic updates.

 You will also be given the option to add either the selected patents only, or the selected patens and their family members as well.

 It is possible to access your Workspaces at any given time.
-Just click on the "Workspace" button located on the top left corner of the screen.
+Just click on the "Workspace" button located on the left sidebar.

 Once you have clicked on the Workspace button, this is the screen you should see:

-On the center of the screen, you'll find the existing workspaces.
-Each one will display an Icon, the given title, the number of folders and how many of them are being automatically updated.
-You can also click on the ellipsis (...) to see the number of patents within the workspace, and the date it was created, or the date it was last edited.
+On the center of the screen, you'll find the existing Workspaces.
+Each one will display an icon, the given title, the number of folders and how many of them are being automatically updated.
+You can also click on the ellipsis (...) to see the number of patents within the Workspace, the date it was created, and the date it was last edited.
 It will also give you the Edit, Transfer, Share, and Delete buttons.

-It is also possible to create a new Workspace from "My Workspaces".
+It is also possible to create a new Workspace from "Workspace".
 All you need to do is to click on the "+New Workspace" button, and enter a relevant Name and Description.

 Views and Sorting

-The "Thumbnail view" is selected by default, but it is possible to change it to "Table View" using the buttons located on the right side of the screen.
+The "Thumbnail view" is selected by default, but it is possible to change it to "Table View" using the buttons located on the left side of the screen.

 My Custom Fields

-While we have mentioned custom fields a couple of times in the previous parts of this guide, they are an essential part of workspaces, and before we start learning about the things you can do inside a workspace, it is important that we take some time to learn what custom fields are, and some of their uses.
+While we have mentioned custom fields a couple of times in the previous parts of this guide, they are an essential part of Workspaces, and before we start learning about the things you can do inside a Workspace, it is important we take some time to learn what custom fields are, and some of their uses.